-Remote Desktop: An Overview and How it Works
+Remote Desktop: An Overview and How It Works?

-Remote Desktop: An Overview and How it Works
+Remote Desktop: An Overview and How It Works?

-What is a Remote Desktop?
+What Is a Remote Desktop?

 The centralized server is where your remote desktop connection is hosted.
 Your user profile is a dedicated chunk in this centralized server where all your data is saved.
 In other words, this server performs the function of the CPU on an ordinary desktop.